-The Kingdom of Fife, (and surrounding areas of Perth, Dundee, Angus and Edinburgh) is packed with great places to go and things to do, so you won’t be short of entertainment during your stay.
+The Kingdom of Fife, (and surrounding areas of Perth, Dundee, Angus and Edinburgh) is packed with lots to see and do.
+So you won’t be short of entertainment during your stay.
 Fife has great parks, children’s activities, golf courses, fishing, museums, art studios, outdoor activities, cycling routes, walks, beaches, historical buildings, markets, distilleries, indoor/outdoor sports, to festivals and events.

 …whatever you love to do…..you can do it in Fife!

 Have a look at Welcome to Fife for more great ideas on things to do.
-They also have details of lots of current events, and you can check out some of our favourites on our events page.
+They also have details of lots of current events.
+You can check out some of our favourites on our events page.
 And Visit Scotland have details of attractions across Scotland if you fancy travelling a bit further afield.

 Here are just a few of our suggestions to get you started…

 (all on our doorstep) and great for adults and children